Developing with Redpanda just got easier.

-At Vectorized, operational simplicity and a good developer experience (DX) are two of our major goals.
+At Redpanda, operational simplicity and a good developer experience (DX) are two of our major goals.

 rpk was born because of that: you shouldn't need to be a Linux expert to configure the machine where Redpanda will run.
 You shouldn't need magic shell scripts to do basic stuff such as querying a topic's health.